 This email is always disappointing to a buyer, so it’s crucial to lead with the problem (this house is no longer for sale) and move quickly to the solution (I have more houses to show you).

 The goal of this email is to acknowledge their feelings, restate the problem, and offer a unique solution.
-Keep this email short and to the point with lots of concrete facts proving you know what you’re doing.
+Keep this email short and to the point with concrete facts proving you know what you’re doing.
 These prospects don’t want eloquent statements on how you’ll help them find their dream home.
 They want to know you can sell their home fast and for a good price.

 Here are a few listings I think you’ll like.
 They meet your criteria of being in [neighborhood #1] and [neighborhood #2].
 And they have [requirement #1], [requirement #2], and [requirement #3].

 - [House #2]

 - [House #3]

 - [House #5]